tensorly/tensorly/doc/user_guide/tensor_decomposition.rst

 CP form of a tensor
 ------------------------

 The idea is to express the tensor as a sum of rank one tensors.
-That is, a sum of outer product of vectors.
+That is, a sum of outer products of vectors.
 Such representation can be obtained by applying Canonical Polyadic Decomposition (also known as CANDECOMP-PARAFAC, CP, or PARAFAC decomposition).

 CANDECOMP-PARAFAC decomposition